Falmouth-Games-Academy/comp150-cpd/README.md

 ## Week 7 - Beginning 24th October
 This week's challenge revolved around the comp 120 project with my partner, Nathan was unfortuantely ill for the majority of this week, and thus couldn't contribute to the project and communicate with me in person, and thus I was left to my own devices to advance our project and add algorithms and such, and due to us not setting up a chat channel or VOIP service previously, I had no way of communicating with him about the project, and thus I feel that I have no fallen behind on the project, so to remedy this issue I will now learn to utilise VOIP and text based communication software to communicate with other's in my group who my might not be in lesson so that we can discuss what we are doing.

+## Week 8 - Beginning 31st October
+This week's challenge was came to me in the form of the presentation that we had to give for the comp150 Agile Development question, as discussed in previous weeks I have trouble with presenting due to my displeasure when talking in front of groups of people, and this week it was worse due to the fact that I had totally forgotten that the presentation was taking place and had not reviewed my notes and thus had to improvise most of what I said on the spot and thus stammered and stumbled over my words a lot, so in future to aid my performance in presentations I will write it down on my calander and review my notes the night before.